Andrechang/Andrechang/_posts/tutorials/2016-06-28-microzed-setup.md

 ### Modifying Devicetree for AXIS

 The following AXIS device node needs to be added to the Zynq devicetree to expose the new hardware to the AXIS driver.
+Add this code to arch/arm/boot/dts/zynq-7000.dtsi inside of amba.

 ``` bash
 axis: axis@43C00000 {